AnonymousGym/BENG183project/README.md

 ![DE](DE_result.jpg "Differential Expression Analysis")

+The difference, or advantage we get from single-cell sequencing compared to bulk RNA sequencing is that we can get information about each type of cell instead of all cells mixed.
+Seurat has designed multiple tools to utilize this advantage.

 The Seurat toolkit updates fast, so some methods with similar functions (i.e. ```FindMarkers``` and ```FindAllMarkers```) have been used in different time periods.
 Make sure to consult the current [Seurat reference page](https://satijalab.org/seurat/reference/index.html) for advice!